jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Today I want to talk about growth.

-As support people, we don't talk about growth enough, and I think that is because it can be a bit of a sticky situation.
+As support people, I don't think we talk about growth enough.
+I think that is because it can be a bit of a double-edged sword.

 On one hand, customer growth is exciting!
-More new people are using our tools and talking about our company, and your mom might start to recognize what you are working on.
+More new people are using our tools and talking about our company, and our friends and family might even approve of what we're working on.

-On the other hand, it also means more inquiries, support tickets, and requests for "just 5 minutes" of our time.
+On the other hand, growth also means more support tickets, more feature requests, and more requests for "just 5 minutes" of our time.

 ## Young Wistia

-At Wistia, we went through our first growth experience in early 2012.
+At Wistia, we went through our first growth spurt in early 2012.
 We had released this new set of features, and for the first time we were really separating ourselves from the competition.
 We were breaking down barriers for lots of potential customers we never had a shot with before.